JoshuaEmery/Dev_Test_Frontend/README.md

 ## https://witty-sand-09db3fe0f.1.azurestaticapps.net/

 - Allow time for the API to cold start when initially launching this page.
-It will likely take at least one refresh to get a response from the API, just deploying as cheaply as possible while in prod.
+It will likely take at least one refresh to get a response from the API.
+Azure cold starts are notoriously slow, just deploying as cheaply as possible while in prod.

 Project is build with React, TypeScript, and Vite.
 Package management via pnpm, testing via Jest.